Fine particle pollution in Paris and the Ile-de-France region this Wednesday, recommendations

 • Take care not to aggravate the effects of this pollution by engaging in other activities that emit pollutants (smoking).

-• The situation during a pollution episode does not justify confinement measures, so don't change your usual ventilation practices.
+• The situation during a pollution episode does not justify confinement measures, so do not change your usual ventilation practices.

 Practical information